River Don Navigation: Early history

 Initial attempts to seek powers to make the River Don navigable were hampered by opposition from local landowners and disunity between the authorities in Sheffield, Rotherham and Doncaster.
 The first bill to try to obtain an act of Parliament was presented in 1698 by the MP for Thirsk, Sir Godfrey Copley of Sprotborough, representing the interests of Rotherham.
 Although there was support from the "gentlemen, traders and inhabitants" of Doncaster, the corporation opposed the bill in view of the likely impact on their mills.
 There was no support from Sheffield either, and the bill failed at its first reading.
 In 1704 Doncaster Corporation, with the support of its traders, presented a bill that received a first reading, but disappeared without a second reading ever happening.
 By 1722 there was some agreement between Sheffield and Doncaster, with a tacit agreement that Doncaster would be responsible for the river below their town, and Sheffield for the section above Doncaster.
 There was organised resistance to the scheme from local landowners, and it appears that their influence resulted in the proposed bill being defeated in committee, so it could not be presented to Parliament.

-However, in 1726 Sheffield's Company of Cutlers sought parliamentary approval to make the river navigable from Holmstile in Doncaster to Tinsley, on the edge of Sheffield.
+However, in 1726 Sheffield's Company of Cutlers sought powers from Parliament to make the river navigable from Holmstile in Doncaster to Tinsley, on the edge of Sheffield.
 Terminating at Tinsley placated the Duke of Norfolk, who represented the opposition from Sheffield, and a great deal of work had been done to reduce the opposition from landowners.
 The River Dun Navigation Act 1725 (12 Geo.
 1. c.
 38) was passed on 24 May 1726 giving the Cutlers powers to make cuts and to make the river deeper and wider so that boats of 20 tons could reach Tinsley.
 There were a number of restrictions, intended to protect existing water-powered installations.
 Lord Frederick Howard's mills at Rotherham, Kilnhurst forge, Thrybergh dam and Sprotborough mills and water engine were specifically mentioned.

 The Corporation of Doncaster sought powers in 1727 to improve the river below Holmstile, as far as Wilsick House in Barnby Dun.
 The bill passed through Parliament uneventfully as the River Dun Navigation Act 1726 (13 Geo.
 1. c.
 20), and again included detailed restrictions on what could and could not be done, designed to protect the landowners.
 The details were very specific in that they included the permissible heights of dams, the maximum length of cuts, and many other details of the work to be carried out.